zthurman/fizzpy/README.md

 Issue | Status
 ------------ | -------------
-The Leaky Integrate and Fire model is borked, should be faster.  | In Progress Plotter isn't working yet.                                       | In Progress HH membrane potential needs to be multiplied by -1 to be plotted.| Assessing Implications There's some gnarlymaths in this project, there will be bugs.    | Assertion The PyQT GUI is borked beyond repair, dont use it.               | Abandoned
+The Leaky Integrate and Fire model is borked, should be faster.  | In Progress Plotter isn't working.                                           | Resolved HH membrane potential needs to be multiplied by -1 to be plotted.| Assessing Implications There's some gnarlymaths in this project, there will be bugs.    | Assertion The PyQT GUI is borked beyond repair, dont use it.               | Abandoned